 The evening’s hosts; actor Jim Carter, football commentator Chris Kamara and F1 and Radio 2 broadcaster Suzi Perry each did a stellar job keeping the line-up of performances flowing, and spirits high, with everyone in the stadium having a brilliant time, cheering, singing, and giving a fantastic show of support.
 Chris Kamara also brought smiles to the stands with his roving camera interviews, whilst Jim Cater injected plenty of humour from centre stage.

 Throughout the Opening Ceremony there were many diverse performances from artists, DJs and dancers with special needs, physically disabled and non-disabled backgrounds - each local to the area – took to the front of stage in their beautiful costumes to bring a splash of colour amidst the grey skies.
-Each performer had been carefully selected to perform by Nathan Geering, Creative Artist Director for the Opening Ceremony who worked closely with the Arts Council to both procure funding and to select the performers, with the Liz Hobbs Group instrumental in Nathan’s appointment for this very special event.
+Each performer had been carefully selected to perform by Nathan Geering, Artistic Director for the Opening Ceremony who worked closely with the Arts Council to both procure funding and to select the performers from all over the UK, with the Liz Hobbs Group instrumental in Nathan’s appointment for this very special event.

 Liz Doogan-Hobbs MBE, CEO of Liz Hobbs Group Ltd said “We were thrilled to have been selected to deliver this tremendously exciting and rewarding event, and as a team I cannot even being to say how proud we all are to be associated with the Special Olympics and the ethos behind the GB National Games 2017.
 Our vast expertise in delivering high level music and sport events certainly put us in a strong position.
 Praise goes to the hard work of not just the team at Liz Hobbs Group but all the local volunteers and Special Olympics staff who worked tirelessly to deliver such an amazing event.
 The hosts and performers were great and we were honoured to have had them join us and embrace the day.
 We had specific criteria to meet the high expectations of the committee and ultimately honour the athletes, and feedback indicates we achieved that.”